-Diversity in the workplace is shifting from a preference to a requirement, but diversity hiring initiatives are only the first step.
+Diversity has been proven to be a competitive advantage in the workplace, but diversity hiring initiatives are only the first step.

 In order to increase and maintain diversity in an organization, a commitment to diversity, equity, inclusion and belonging (DEI&B) is critical.
 On one of our amazing Thursdays with ThirdPath podcasts, we had two of our fantastic board members, both experts in DEI, talk about the links between work-life integration and DEI.